 13 Great Tips for New Homeowners and First-Time Home Buyers

-Scout the neighborhood
+Scout the Neighborhood

-Tackle one project at a time
+Tackle One Project at a Time

 When we first bought our old house, I tore right into a porch and kitchen remodel and started on a fence.
 Before I knew it, I had the whole house AND yard torn up.
-Ultimately it all came together, but there was a lot of added stress with everything going on at once. — Kirk Pennings Home improvement causing stress in your marriage?
-Learn how to DIY without divorce here.
+Ultimately it all came together, but there was a lot of added stress with everything going on at once. — Kirk Pennings

 Make a Homeowner’s Journal

-Check the furnace filter
+Check the Furnace Filter

-Don’t be afraid to DIY
+Don’t Be Afraid to DIY

-Budget for trouble
+Budget for Trouble

 We bought a house with an old furnace, and we knew it was going to go.
 Sure enough, the first winter did it in.
-But since we were prepared, it was just an expense, not a financial shock. — Pat Minick
+But because we were prepared, it was just an expense, not a financial shock. — Pat Minick